Bobbo117/MQ135-Air-Quality-Sensor/README.md

     d.
 Home Assistant via MQTT

-  NOTE - The software automatically ignores the platforms for which it is not credentialed or connected
+  NOTE - The software ignores the platforms for which it is not credentialed or connected

 The MQ sensor family can be procured here: